cb-nw-3/m1-3-htmlcss--css-page-layout/lecture-1.md

 - Majority of internet browsing in on a smartphone
 - Design website to use built-in phone features
 - Cheaper than building an iOS, Android or Hybrid App
+- Easier to add new stuff once we go to a desktop size screen

 ---